a-Rahmati/facial-wrinkles/README.md

 ## Training
 The model was trained using the following steps:
-1. **Data Preprocessing**: Images were resized, normalized, and augmented to improve model robustness.
+1. **Data Preprocessing**: Images were resized and normalized to improve model robustness.
-2. **Model Compilation**: The model was compiled with an appropriate optimizer, loss function, and metrics.
+2. **Model Compilation**: The model was compiled with an appropriate optimizer (Adam), loss function (Focal Cross Entropy), and metrics (accuracy and IoU).
 3. **Training**: The model was trained on the dataset with a specified number of epochs and batch size.

 ## Hyperparameter Tuning